SPHINX: Structural Prediction using Hypergraph Inference Network: Introduction

-Therefore, to preserve the higher-order information, it is crucial to develop methods for learning the hypergraph structure in an unsupervised way, only from point-wise observations.
-Motivated by this, we introduce Structural Prediction using Hypergraph Inference Network (\textbf{SPHINX}), a model for unsupervised latent hypergraph inference, that can be used in conjunction with any recent models designed for hypergraph processing.
-SPHINX models the hyperedge discovery as a clustering problem, adapting a soft clustering algorithm to sequentially identify subsets of highly-correlated nodes, corresponding to each hyperedge.
-To produce a discrete hypergraphs structure, we take advantage of the recent development in differentiable $k$-subset sampling~\citep{simple,aimle}, obtaining a more effective training procedure, that eliminates the necessity for heavy regularisation.
-While classical selection methods such as Gumbel-Softmax ~\citep{gumbel} fail to control the sparsity of the hypergraph, our constrained $k$-subset sampling produces more accurate latent structure.
+Motivated by these, we introduce Structural Prediction using Hypergraph Inference Network (\textbf{SPHINX}), a model for unsupervised latent hypergraph inference, that can be used in conjunction with any recent models designed for hypergraph processing.
+SPHINX models the hyperedge discovery as a clustering problem, adapting a soft clustering algorithm to \textit{sequentially} identify subsets of highly correlated nodes, corresponding to each hyperedge.
+To produce a discrete hypergraph structure, we take advantage of the recent development in \textit{differentiable $k$-subset sampling}~\citep{simple,aimle}, obtaining a more effective training procedure, that eliminates the necessity for heavy regularisation.
+While classical selection methods such as Gumbel-Softmax ~\citep{gumbel} fail to control the sparsity of the hypergraph, our constrained $k$-subset sampling produces a more accurate latent structure.

-Our model improves the relational processing by learning an appropriate hypergraph structure for the downstream task, without any supervision at the structure level.
-Our experiments on trajectory prediction show that the inferred structure correlates well with the ground-truth connectivity that guides the dynamical process, while also being beneficial for improving the performance on the higher-level task.
+Experiments on both inductive and transductive datasets show that our inferred hypergraph surpasses existing graph and hypergraph-based models on the final downstream task.
+Moreover, our synthetic experiments reveal that the inferred structure correlates well with the ground-truth connectivity that guides the dynamical process, outperforming other hypergraph predictors.
 The resulting model is general, easy to optimise, which makes it an excellent candidate for modelling higher-order relations, even in the absence of an annotated connectivity.

-\textbf{Our main contributions} are summarised as follow: \begin{enumerate} \item We propose a \textbf{novel method for explicit hypergraph inference}, that uses a sequential, differentiable clustering approach for identifying subsets of highly-related nodes and a $k$-subset sampling to produce an explicit hypergraph structure, that can be plugged into any hypergraph neural network.
+\textbf{Our main contributions} are summarised as follows: \begin{enumerate} \itemsep{-0.07em} \item We propose a \textbf{novel method for explicit hypergraph inference}, that uses a sequential predictor to identify subsets of highly-related nodes and a $k$-subset sampling to produce an explicit hypergraph structure, that can be plugged into any hypergraph neural network.

 \item The model performs \textbf{unsupervised hypergraph discovery}, by using supervision only from the weak node-level signal.
-We empirically show that the predicted hypergraph correlates well with the true higher-order structure, even if the model was not optimised for this task.
+We empirically show that the predicted hypergraph correlates well with the true higher-order structure, even if the model was not optimised for it.